grodansparadis/vscp-doc-spec/class2.level1.multimedia.md

 ----

 ## Type=16 (0x10) - Reserved
-    VSCP_TYPE_MULTIMEDIA_RESERVED16
-These are reserved for other future speaker combinations
+    VSCP_TYPE_MULTIMEDIA_RESERVED16These are reserved for other future speaker combinations
 ----

 ## Type=17 (0x11) - Reserved
-    VSCP_TYPE_MULTIMEDIA_RESERVED17
-These are reserved for other future speaker combinations
+    VSCP_TYPE_MULTIMEDIA_RESERVED17These are reserved for other future speaker combinations
 ----

 ## Type=18 (0x12) - Reserved
-    VSCP_TYPE_MULTIMEDIA_RESERVED18
-These are reserved for other future speaker combinations
+    VSCP_TYPE_MULTIMEDIA_RESERVED18These are reserved for other future speaker combinations
 ----

 ## Type=19 (0x13) - Reserved
-    VSCP_TYPE_MULTIMEDIA_RESERVED19
-These are reserved for other future speaker combinations
+    VSCP_TYPE_MULTIMEDIA_RESERVED19These are reserved for other future speaker combinations
 ----

 ## Type=20 (0x14) - Select Disk
-    VSCP_TYPE_MULTIMEDIA_ADJUST_SELECT_DISK
-This is typically for selecting a disk for playback
+    VSCP_TYPE_MULTIMEDIA_ADJUST_SELECT_DISKThis is typically for selecting a disk for playback

  | Data byte | Description                                                                                                                                                                                                                                                                                                                                                                 |
  | :---------: | -----------                                                                                                                                                                                                                                                                                                                                                                 |